Skip to content

 Where it hurtsadds latency on docs lexical already handlesadds latency without recovering anything unless the failure mode is synonym mismatch

 The library can only retrieve what your query gives it.
-Two patterns no config can fix:
+Three patterns no config can fix:

 Fix it in the query, not the config: add one disambiguating word. 'liability cap for vendor' correctly finds the cap clause. 'arbitration forum to settle disputes' finds the arbitration clause.